Bed Bug Steamers

 It is also important to know how they have arrived in your home.
 Make sure that you check your property to see if you can determine any cracks or openings where they have been able to come in from the outside.

-Often, they are like little hitchhikers, and can hitch a ride into your home from other places.
+Often, they hitchhike, and can come into your home from other places.
 They can come in on luggage or bags, or even hide themselves in moving boxes and trucks.
 They can be picked up from public transportation vehicles.
 Because they are so small, they can hide just about anywhere and are very difficult to spot at first, even when you are looking for them.

-Where Bed Bugs Are Most Likely to be Found
+Where They Are Most Likely to be Found

 They can also wander from apartment to apartment using minute cracks in the seams of walls or even pipes.
 Any opening from one dwelling to another is fair game for them and they will use it to travel from one location to another.